 - Read and analyze ancient Christian documents (the primary sources) with a basic understanding of their historical, cultural, and political context, as well as the authors' biases and agendas, but also with a "hermeneutic of generosity," and begin to develop the ability to see oneself as an heir to the thought and practice of the "great cloud of witnesses" who have gone before us. - Describe the development of doctrine, the growth and structure of the Church, the creation of the Christian canon, and the ways in which early Christians interpreted Scripture, as well as recognize contemporary versions of all sides of the historical debates over orthodoxy, and be able to apply historical precedents and perspectives to contemporary questions. - Tell the story of the Church's internal and external struggles, which inform the self-identity and ecclesiology of early and medieval Christians, and explain the various theological, biblical, historical, social, and political reasons why the Church has historically taught what it does, and operated as it does. - Articulate the defining historic creeds and doctrines of Christianity, especially the doctrine of the Trinity and the Two Natures of the Person of Jesus Christ, as well as the various hermeneutics of atonement, in a way that would be understood by non-specialists, for example in an adult formation or preaching situation.
-Write essays that articulate the concepts accurately.
-By learning to write well, the student begins to learn to discern good writing from bad. - Dispel commonly held misconceptions about early and medieval Christianity and the Church. - Incorporate early and medieval Christian devotional practices into personal and corporate worship.
+Write papers that articulate the concepts accurately.
+By learning to teach the concepts correctly, the student demonstrates leaning.

+- Dispel commonly held misconceptions about early and medieval Christianity and the Church. - Incorporate early and medieval Christian devotional practices into personal and corporate worship.